IDinsight/ask-a-question/docs/develop/setup.md

 ## Setup your virtual python environment

+We usually use conda to create virtual environments but you can use `venv` or other.

     conda create --name aaq-core python=3.10

 Install the python packages.
 While in `aaq-core` directory, run: